scalabli/quo/docs/exceptions.rst

 Which Exceptions Exist?
 -----------------------

-quo has two exception bases: :exc:`quoException` which is raised for all exceptions that quo wants to signal to the user and :exc:`Abort` which is used to instruct quo to abort the execution.
+Quo has two exception bases: :exc:`QuoException` which is raised for all exceptions that quo wants to signal to the user and :exc:`Abort` which is used to instruct quo to abort the execution.

-A :exc:`quoException` has a :meth:`~quoException.show` method which can render an error message to stderr or the given file object.
+A :exc:`QuoException` has a :meth:`~QuoException.show` method which can render an error message to stderr or the given file object.
 If you want to use the exception yourself for doing something check the API docs about what else they provide.